Recent Charity & NGO

 Simpler options include neutral and basic grey, sophisticated and elegant black, earthy and serious brown, or clean and pure white.

 It helps to start with researching the audience that you hope to reach with your logo.
-Once you have a concept, you can also compare your logo with others online.
+Once you have a concept, you can also compare your charity logo design with others online.
 However, experts like The Logo Company, caution that you should limit the amount of time that you plan to research other logos.
-You might end up spending hours and hours looking at logos and criticizing your own, only to find that your original design is perfect for what you need.
+You might end up spending hours and hours looking at logos for charities and criticizing your own, only to find that your original design is perfect for what you need.
 You can also look up similar companies’ logos for inspiration.

-What Your Font Means
+What Your Font Mean for Charity Logo Design?

 An example of a well-known unique font in is in the Disney logo, which children and adults associate with good memories.
 Missionaries of Charity Fathers uses a clean font, which represents their mission to provide frill-free support to others.